Frayzen/Kern/README.md

 * libisoburn
 * find

+`Please note that qemu is also required to run the kernel`

 ### Source tree

 Here is the description of some important files:

-    Makefile            # top-level Makefile
+    launch.sh             # Utilitary tool used to run the kernel using qemu Makefile            # top-level Makefile
     config.mk           # build-system configuration
     k                   # kernel source folder